storacha/specs/w3-access.md

 }
 ```

-In the background new device polled [access claim] and once request was authorized it received delegation from an account along with the [attestation] from the service proving that Alice has authorized it.
-This allows new device to access to the [space].
+In the background, the new device polled [access claim] and once the request was authorized it received the delegation from an account along with an [attestation] from the service proving that Alice has authorized it.
+This allows the new device to acces the [space].

 ### Sharing access with a friend